(Including Management Discussion and Analysis)

 |Generation of Gross Value added ||5251 ||5800 ||5272 ||4902 ||4417 |

 |Breakup on Application of Value added || || || || || |

-The Company had been constantly investing towards replacement and expansionexpenditure to ensure fulfilment of market demand.
+The Company has been constantly investing towards replacement and expansionexpenditure to ensure fulfillment of market demand.